pgstef/pgstef.github.io/_drafts/introduction_to_postgresql_automatic_failover.md

     ip=192.168.122.50 cidr_netmask=24 op monitor interval=10s
 ```

 We now define the collocation between `pgsql-ha` and `pgsql-master-ip`.
-The start/stop and promote/demote order for these resources must be asymmetrical : we MUST keep the master IP on the master during its demote process so the standbies receive everything during the master shutdown.
+The start/stop and promote/demote order for these resources must be asymmetrical: we MUST keep the master IP on the master during its demote process so the standby receive everything during the master shutdown.

 ```bash
 # pcs -f cluster1.xml constraint colocation add pgsql-master-ip with master pgsql-ha INFINITY